 On May 30, 2006, four former employees of our Ralph Lauren stores in Palo Alto and San Francisco, California filed a lawsuit in the San Francisco Superior Court alleging violations of California wage and hour laws.
 The plaintiffs purport to represent a class of employees who allegedly have been injured by not properly being paid commission earnings, not being paid overtime, not receiving rest breaks, being forced to work off of the clock while waiting to enter or leave the store and being falsely imprisoned while waiting to leave the store.
 The complaint seeks an unspecified amount of compensatory damages, damages for emotional distress, disgorgement of profits, punitive damages, attorneys' fees and injunctive and declaratory relief.
 We have filed a cross-claim against one of the plaintiffs for his role in allegedly assisting a former employee to misappropriate Company property.
-Subsequent to answering the complaint, we had the action moved to the United States District Court for the Northern District of California on July 8, 2008, the United States District Court for the Northern District of California united at this time to contest it vigorously.
+Subsequent to answering the complaint, we had the action moved to the United States District Court for the Northern District of California, On July 8, 2008, the United States District Court for the Northern District of California granted plaintiffs' motion for class certification.
+We believe this suit is without merit and intend at this time to contest it vigorously.
 Accordingly, management does not expect that the ultimate resolution of this matter will have a material adverse effect on the Company's liquidity or financial position.